mp-se/fermentrack-docker/README.md

 ## My first attempt to create a dockerfile for Fermentrack

 I wanted to move my installation to a normal x86 server in order to improve my possibilities to make backup of the database and brew logs.
-I have had one to many crashes where I most most of the data.
+I have had one to many crashes where I lost most of the data.

 **The target for this image is a standard x86 linux host (not raspberry pi)**

 I looked at a few docker images for fermentrack but they where quite crude and just ran the installation scripts.
 My approach was to base it on the manual installation steps I use for setting up the development environment.
 I have tried to mimic the normal installation procedure with a few exceptions in order to have a better fit towards docker.
 This is however my first attempt to create a docker build process so there are probably several improvements to be made.

-I have modified the standard installation in the following ways;
+I have modified the standard installation in the following way:

-* No virtual environment is created, but I use the same mount point to reduce changes to the fermentrack installation
 * Database file (db.sqlite3) is moved to a subdirectory called db in order to have a volume mount point (this is done since docker is not really good at handling a single file outside the container)
 * I'm not using cron to manage the circus jobs, instead this is moved to the supervisor process
 * At startup the migration job is run once to make sure the database is updated correctly.
-This should make it smooth to upgrade to a new version that require schema changes
+This should make it smooth to upgrade to a new version that require schema changes.
+It also applies the correct access rights for mounted volumes.

 I plan to make the following changes to the installation in order to make it more smooth;